jouellnyc/infrared_tag/README.md

 Put one of these on your desk and one on your co-worker's and using the remote, it's a shoot out until 3 shots hit...

+EDIT: You can customize the text as you wish.
+I've added Star Wars themes for the light and dark sides with Peizo buzzer to play theme if the other side 'wins'

 ## Components
 - [IR Receiver](https://www.amazon.com/gp/product/B06XYNDRGF)
 - [Remote](https://www.amazon.com/gp/product/B0C7BPJYH1/)